 For thousands of local children, sledding is one of the highlights of the winter season.
 Metro Parks will open five sledding hills whenever there is significant snow accumulation (at least 2-3 inches).
 Park workers will visit designated sledding hills and post an “open” or “closed” sign, depending on snow coverage at each location.
 As long as the sledding hills maintain adequate snow coverage, they will remain open.

 Metro Parks has already selected the best and safest sledding hills in the area.
 Staff will be available at all sledding hills with first aid kits and will be able to contact emergency services if necessary.
-Additionally, staff will light and maintain bonfires when conditions are appropriate.

 ||E-mail, Text, RSS

 Sign up for e-newsletters, notices, alerts & more!

 Check out master plans, project documents & more!